Verdem-crypto/verdem-crypto.github.io/index.md

 >
 >>VerMUSH allows you to shorten multiple links at the same time by creating a dedicated page that contains all links automatically.
 There is no need to register.
 The service is free!

+>Another 3 are under construction, they are not ready yet but will be soon!

 ### MUSIC

 [PartyBeats](http://youtu.be/A4_2Zb_kr04)